Howa Type 89: Type 89-F

-The only variant of the Type 89 is the Type 89-F rifle, also known as the Type 89 Para, which has a folding stock compared to the fixed stock of the standard Type 89.
-The Type 89 Para is issued to airborne soldiers, tankers, recon soldiers, and armored infantry soldiers.
+The Type 89-F rifle, also known as the Type 89 Para, has a folding stock instead of the fixed stock of the standard Type 89.

+The Type 89 Para is issued to paratroopers of the 1st Airborne Brigade, armoured infantry and crew members of the Type 89 infantry fighting vehicle.
+In addition, the Type 89-F was also issued as a replacement for the M3A1 submachine gun, which was used by JGSDF tank crews as a personal defense weapon.
 The stock folds to the left side in order to not cover the safety selector on the right side.
+The folding stock itself is made of a plastic and aluminum alloy.
+The base of the stock has a plastic cover that serves as a cheek rest for use in colder conditions.

+With the stock folded, the Type 89-F has a length of 670 mm.

 ACIES carbine

 As part of the development of the JSDF's Advanced Combat Infantry Equipment System (先進個人装備)—which is the approximate equivalent of the American Future Soldier program—some Type 89 Rifles have been modified to a carbine format with an overall length of about 800 millimeters, a four-sided rail system, a polymer retractable stock, and a shorter barrel.

 Publicity photographs taken at exhibitions hosted by the Technical Research and Development Institute of the Japanese Ministry of Defense (TRDI) also show that the third generation of the prototyping process for ACIES has now produced a full size version of this modified Type 89 with a retractable stock and rail system.

 That variant has a full-length barrel and an overall length of about 940 millimeters.
 An underbarrel digital interface switch connected to a foregrip has also been developed, along with an unusually large top-mounted sighting system.
 The sighting system incorporates a ranging device and a video camera so that, at least under shooting range conditions, it is possible to hold the rifle at a distance from the body to train and fire it around corners—much like analogous foreign systems.
 There was also some evidence of evaluation of other assault rifles as possible replacements for the Type 89, but this may no longer be the case.